feldera/feldera/python/docs/examples.rst

     CREATE VIEW average_scores AS SELECT name, ((science + maths + art) / 3) as average FROM {TBL_NAMES[0]} JOIN {TBL_NAMES[1]} on id = student_id ORDER BY average DESC;
     """

+    # This will shutdown and overwrite any existing pipeline with the same name.
     pipeline = PipelineBuilder(client, name="notebook", sql=sql).create_or_replace()

 Starting a Pipeline